 The therapy part of the sytem uses a large bowl-shaped ultrasound transducer to concentrate ultrasound energy in fibroid tissue.
 Just like using a magnifying glass to concentrate the energy of the sun's rays, the energy level at the surface of the body (or at the surface of the magnifying glass) is low and doesn't cause damage.
 At the focal point, however, all of that energy is brought together and can rapidly heat and ablate tissue.

-Caution: The Mirabilis System has not been approved for sale or use in the United States.
+Caution: The Mirabilis System is limited by federal law to investigatinoal use in the United States.